Meningitis vaccination required for TSU students

 - FAX: 713-313-7817

-- MAIL: Texas Southern University, Student Health Center, 3100 Cleburne Street, Houston, Texas 77004
+- MAIL: Texas Southern University, Student Health Services, 3100 Cleburne Street, Houston, Texas 77004

 - HAND DELIVER: to the Student Health Center located on Tierwester, behind Lanier East

-International Students must provide a certified english translation for all health and immunization records.
-If you have questions or need further instructions, please contact the Student Health Center at (713) 313-7173.
+International Students must provide a certified English translation for all health and immunization records.

 Exemptions to Immunization Requirements: